VarunMK/Tiffin/README.md

 # Tiffin
-A containerized approch to python development environments With Docker.
+A containerized approach to python development environments With Docker.
 Made for Hashcode 2021.